-There are mainly three voicing methods that can be learned after surgery with the assistance of your speech therapist: speech with a voice prosthesis (tracheoesophageal speech), using an electrolarynx and esophageal speech.
+There are mainly three voicing methods that can be learned after surgery with the assistance of your speech therapist: speech with a voice prosthesis (tracheoesophageal speech), using an electrolarynx and oesophageal speech.

 The function of your nose

-As with any procedure, there are risks in undergoing a laryngectomy:
+As with any procedure, there are risks involved in laryngectomy:

 • Bleeding, including hematoma.